All-Systems-Electronics/MicroPythonLessons/Lesson4/README.md

 This lesson will build upon the circuit from the [Lesson 3](../Lesson3/README.md).

 1. Find the beeper in the kit.
 You'll notice it has a red wire and a black wire.
     - We are going to make a sound on the beeper by toggling the pin using PWM (Pulse Width Modulation).
-PWM functionality is found on the first 16 GP pins, so GP0 to GP15 can be used.
+PWM functionality is found on the first 16 GP pins, so any of GP0 to GP15 can be used.
     - Connect the red wire to A20, which is GP15.
     - Connect the black wire to the negative column.
     - Your circuit should now look like this: